delawaremathguy/ShoppingList17/README.md

 * The previous notion of sectioning out what is now the "All My Items" list into those recently purchased and then everything else has been re-envisioned.
 The new UI offers a segmented control above the list with options to display either by name or by (most recent) purchase date.
 The notion of a "history mark" preference has been removed, and the previous sectioning controls that were attached to the first section's header have been removed.
 * The "Shopping List" tab UI has also been changed to have a segmented control above the list with options to display either by name or by location, and the previous sectioning controls that were attached to the first section's header have been removed.

-### Minor adjustments since the pre-release a week ago ...
+### Minor adjustments since the pre-release of 2 November ...

 * (*02Nov*) NavigationStack and NavigationSplitView and .navigationDestination were initially mis-behaving on iPad, but I think these have been fixed (tested on iPhone and iPad devices OK).
 * (*06Nov*) Tapping the leading touch area of an item in the All simply toggles the "onList" status of the item.
 If toggling from "on" to "off" list, the item will now *not be marked as having been purchased*.